Alken & Venn

 The King encountered one whose name was forbidden after sinking in iron and became molten earth.
 The King’s name is already lost.

-Shalquoir indicates that Gwyn has since become Ichorous Earth, or “molten earth”. (熔けた土) This a very obvious reference to lava, and the term is reused in various item descriptions to describe the magma the Iron Keep sank in as well as what both Gwyn’s soul and the Iron King had become.
+Shalquoir indicates that Gwyn has since become Ichorous Earth, or “molten earth”. (熔けた土) This a very obvious reference to lava, and the term is reused in various item descriptions to describe the magma the Iron Keep sank in as well as what both the Old One’s soul and the Iron King had become.
 In other words, Gwyn is the molten earth surrounding the melted iron castle.
 The power of his soul generated heat that melted the rock of the nearby mountain, creating magma radiating his power.
-This is why the Yellow Quartz Shield and Longsword are covered in yellow crystals found at the “bottom” of the sunken castle.
+This is why the Yellow Quartz Shield and Longsword are covered in crystals found at the “bottom” of the sunken castle.
 Crystals of this color are otherwise only associated with holy lightning, the power of sunlight that Gwyn’s Lord Soul held dominion over.
-These minerals are likely the crystallization of the earth liquified by Gwyn’s fire. (an idea DS3 further explores with the chaos gems) If Alken at least heard stories of this molten earth being divinely derived, then the country’s fascination with it and emphasis on religiosity is no mystery.
+These minerals are likely the crystallization of the earth liquified by Gwyn’s fire. (an idea DS3 further explores with chaos gems) If Alken heard stories of this molten earth being divinely derived, then the country’s fascination with it and emphasis on religiosity is no mystery.

 Which reminds me, there was someone like that long ago.
 He was a vain liar, so he ultimately threw himself into fire.
 Surely, he should be “molten earth” by now.